Anxiety Before Period: Managing Fluctuating Hormones And Premenstrual Dysphoric Disorder

 Some recent research has found that anxiety, stress, and binge eating are generally more elevated throughout the luteal phase.
 The luteal phase begins as the second part of the menstrual cycle, occurring right after ovulation and lasting until the start of a person’s period.

-Why do I get intrusive thoughts before my period?
+Why do I get intrusive thoughts and anxiety before my period?

 According to the Anxiety and Depression Association of America, intrusive thoughts may affect about six million Americans.
 Sometimes, intrusive thoughts may be associated with a mental health disorder, but many people experience intrusive thoughts without an existing mental health condition.
+The hormonal changes during the menstrual cycle can significantly impact mood and emotional regulation, contributing to these thoughts.
 Intrusive thoughts can be triggered by stress or anxiety, which may be higher before your period, and hormone shifts may also bring them on.

 Why do I feel weird before my period?

-What are the 11 mental health symptoms of PMDD?
+What are the 11 mental health symptoms of premenstrual dysphoric disorder (PMDD)?

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), premenstrual dysphoric disorder PMDD can lead to anxiety before a period and lead to an increased risk of a range of other severe symptoms, including: